 “755” indicates that users can read, write, and execute the folder, while groups and the world are able to read and execute the folder only.
 It best applies to wp-admin, wp-content, and wp-includes folders.

 477: Users are allowed to read folders only, but group and world can have full access rights – Read, Write, and Execute.

 It’s recommended to refer to WordPress change file permission for other permission modes.

 What Can Happen to WordPress Folder Permissions?

 As mentioned, folder permissions somehow relate to the website’s security.
-Giving other users permission to make changes on your WordPress files or folders is quite similar to granting someone access to your laptop and moving things around.
+Giving other users permission to make changes to your WordPress files or folders is quite similar to granting someone access to your laptop and moving things around.

 Without proper permissions, you might end up with security vulnerabilities from those who aren’t supposed to modify files and folders.
 For instance, you should be highly aware that it’s not ideal for users in the group and world categories to adjust your folders.

 Once hackers gain full control over your site, they can add spam emails, send malware, or even copy your important files and delete them from your own website.